 Keep it coolOne of the most important factors involved in getting a good night’s sleep is maintaining temperature.
 Before you nod off, your body temperature begins to drop to prepare for sleep, and you typically drift off when the rate of temperature change and body heat loss is at its highest.
 But throughout the night, if your body heat drops or rises, your sleep is likely to be disturbed and it may be difficult to nod off again.
 That’s why setting up your sleep environment properly is one of the most important contributors to getting a good night’s sleep.
 Find out why wool bedding is the perfect choice, and how to fix sleep schedules with Woolroom below.

 Looking for more info on what to do when you can’t sleep and how to fall asleep faster?
 Check out our blog.

 How to fix sleep schedules with WoolroomSo what’s the easiest way to maintain body temperature across all seasons and achieve better quality shut eye?
 Naturally, the answer is wool.
 Temperature regulating, free from chemicals and the secret to better sleep, wool bedding provides the ultimate clean sleep.
 Designing the perfect sleep environment isn’t all about dimming the lights and turning off your phone.
 It’s about building a sanctuary that’s natural, hypoallergenic, breathable and comfortable all in one.
 Sleeping with wool can help to alleviate those disturbances that wake you during the night, helping you to regulate your sleep pattern and get better quality shut eye.
-At Woolroom, our bedding sets are made from premium natural fibres that are Allergy UK approved, easy-care, 100% natural and so much more.
+At Woolroom, our bedding bundles are made from premium natural fibres that are Allergy UK approved, easy-care, 100% natural and so much more.